-Because this is a judicial externship, externs need to be careful to remove any information from your journal that might identify the specific case or parties.
-That should still allow an extern to provide basic information to the Faculty Supervisor about the kind of work you are doing while at the court where the extern has been placed.
+Because you are working at a judicial placement, you need to be careful to remove any information from your journal that might identify the specific case or parties.
+This should still allow you to provide basic information to the Faculty Supervisor about the kind of work you are doing while at the court where the extern has been placed.
+You may want to show this to your Field Supervisor if you have any questions about the information you are providing.